Andre McGee: Coaching career

 McGee returned to Louisville as a graduate assistant on Rick Pitino's staff in 2010.
 McGee was promoted to director of basketball operations at Louisville in 2012.
 After the 2013–14 season, he left Louisville to become an assistant at UMKC under former Louisville assistant Kareem Richardson.
-It was alleged that during the time McGee was employed at Louisville, he procured strippers and prostitutes for some recruits and their fathers at campus parties from 2010 to 2014.
+In the 2015 University of Louisville basketball sex scandal, it was alleged that during the time McGee was employed at Louisville, he procured strippers and prostitutes for some recruits and their fathers at campus parties from 2010 to 2014.
 Based on this allegation and a corresponding investigation by the NCAA, Louisville voluntarily withdrew from post-season play for the 2015–16 season.
 The NCAA eventually placed the Cardinals on four years of probation and imposed a 10-year show-cause penalty on McGee, and after a failed appeal, the Cardinals were stripped of their 2013 national title, becoming the first Division I basketball team of either sex to be stripped of a national championship.